ets-labs/python-dependency-injector/docs/tutorials/flask.rst

 Flask tutorial
 ==============

-This tutorials shows how to build ``Flask`` application following the dependency injection principle.
+This tutorial shows how to build ``Flask`` application following the dependency injection principle.

 Start from the scratch or jump to the section: